 The ayurvedic approach to treating piles is holistic.
 Those that want to try the ayurvedic treatment for piles will have to expect lifestyle changes, herbal remedies and maybe even minimally invasive procedures as a part of the treatment.

-The practitioner involved will first evaluate the overall health to determine what the dominant dosha is before the treatment suggestions can be made.
+The practitioner involved will first evaluate the overall health to determine the dominant dosha before the treatment suggestions can be made.
 However, it is recommended that you go to a doctor for the diagnosis and treatment.

 The best ayurvedic treatment for piles can be determined only by your practitioner, depending on the dosha as well as the severity of your condition.
 So, it is good to trust your practitioner to administer the best ayurvedic treatment for piles for you.

 If you do want to take the ayurvedic approach to this, you have the following options:

 Bhaishajya Chikitsa or Medications